Lupine (Lupinus spp.) is a leguminous agricultural crop.

 History of the crop

-Lupine culture has been known since ancient times.
+Lupine is an ancient crop and has been cultivated for centuries in many European and African countries as a legume crop as well as a cover crop and green fertilizer.
 White lupine was cultivated 4-6 thousand years ago in the Mediterranean (Greece, Egypt, Rome).
 Seeds after soaking and cooking were used as food and feed for livestock.

 In Russia lupine has been known since the early 19th century but it began to spread only since the late 19th century.
 The first researches on lupine use in Russia were carried out in 1881 by P.V.
 Budrin.
 D.N.
 Pryanishnikov was a proponent of lupine use as a green fertilizer.
 By the end of the twentieth century, its cultivated areas in Russia had grown considerably.
 Studies of lupine as a siderat were also carried out by S.P.
 Kulzhinsky, E.K.
 Alexeev.